MyNameIsTrez/RLE8-BMP-Decompressor/README.md

 Use `py main.py` to convert RLE8 BMPs that are in the `Input` folder to paletted PNGs that will be put in the `Output` folder.
 Any files that aren't RLE8 BMPs will be skipped, so if your BMP isn't being converted then it isn't RLE8 compressed.

-In the `Other` folder you'll find BMPs that can be moved to the `Input` folder to verify whether the program still works on a bunch of edge cases.
+In the `Tests` folder you'll find BMPs that can be moved to the `Input` folder to verify whether the program still works on a bunch of edge cases.

 ## Limitations